tdwg/process/review_manager.md

 Please disclose if you have a conflict of interest with the content of the manuscript or the authors.

-## 5.3 Example of Public Review announcement
+## 5.3 Example of Public Review Announcement

 | [See issue #7](https://github.com/tdwg/process/issues/7) example announcement |
 | :--- |